 6. Stay Alert and Sober – Operating a chainsaw requires full concentration and coordination.
 Avoid alcohol, drugs, or any substances that may impair your judgment or motor skills while using the saw.

-See also Mini Chainsaw Cordless Review
+See also Gas Chainsaw 60CC Review

 How Do I Safely Operate A Chainsaw?